SocialBeats/beats-interaction/README.md

 ## Logging

-This template includes a `logger.js` utility for consistent structured logging across the application.
+This repo includes a `logger.js` utility for consistent structured logging across the application.
 Logs levels are the following: error > warn > info > verbose > debug > silly

 To use the logger do this: